learn-neuroimaging/hitchhackers_guide_brain/docs/index.md

 Edit it to add details of your resource and open the issue and you're done!
 We will get back to you to finalize things and add the resource to our list.

-If you want to get touch directly , you can find us on [our channel on the mattermost Brainhack](https://mattermost.brainhack.org/brainhack/channels/hitchhackers_guide_to_the_brain).
+If you want to get touch directly, you can find us on [our channel on the mattermost Brainhack](https://mattermost.brainhack.org/brainhack/channels/hitchhackers_guide_to_the_brain).